cytechmobile/radicle-vscode-extension/README.md

 ## Support

-If this extension saves you time, or you would like to see it keep getting better, here are a few ways to appreciate prior and support further development:
+If this extension saves you time, or you would like to see it keep getting better, here are a few ways to support further development:

-- 🌱 Star this repo on [GitHub](https://github.com/cytechmobile/radicle-vscode-extension) and seed it on [Radicle](https://app.radicle.at/nodes/seed.radicle.at/rad:z3Makm6fsQQXmpSFE43DZqwupaEhk)
+- 🌱 Seed this repo on [Radicle](https://app.radicle.at/nodes/seed.radicle.at/rad:z3Makm6fsQQXmpSFE43DZqwupaEhk) and star it on [GitHub](https://github.com/cytechmobile/radicle-vscode-extension)
-- 🗣️ Share it with colleagues, or leave a rating on the [VS Marketplace](https://marketplace.visualstudio.com/items?itemName=radicle-ide-plugins-team.radicle) or [Open VSX](https://open-vsx.org/extension/radicle-ide-plugins-team/radicle)
+- 📣 Share it with colleagues, or leave a rating on the [VS Marketplace](https://marketplace.visualstudio.com/items?itemName=radicle-ide-plugins-team.radicle) or [Open VSX](https://open-vsx.org/extension/radicle-ide-plugins-team/radicle)
 - 💛 Chip in a recurring micro-donation on Liberapay, if you can comfortably spare it.

 [![Sponsor maninak on Liberapay](https://img.shields.io/badge/Liberapay-Donate-F6C915?logo=liberapay&logoColor=black)](https://liberapay.com/maninak/donate)